 Don’t Give up, Don’t Ever Give Up – “(Jimmy V’s) legacy is the passion with which he lived…the passion which we all now have with this foundation…and just like him we’re not going to give up, we’re not ever going to give up.”

 Robin Roberts is among the most talented, courageous, and resilient WINNERs that have enriched my life.
-Her WINNING qualities have contributed to Good Morning America receiving four Emmy Awards for Outstanding Morning Program and the 2017 People’s Choice Award for Favorite Daytime Hosting Team.
+Those qualities have contributed to Good Morning America receiving five Emmy Awards for Outstanding Morning Program and the 2017 People’s Choice Award for Favorite Daytime Hosting Team.
 Robin herself has been honored with the Walter Cronkite Award for Excellence, and she has been inducted into the Broadcasting & Cable Hall of Fame.
 She received the 2008 WNBA Inspiration Award and was voted the “Most Trusted Person on Television” in aReader’s Digest poll in 2013.
-It was especially enjoyable to be backstage with Robin in April 2018 at the National Association of Broadcasters Show in Las Vegas where she was presented their Distinguished Service Award.
+It was especially enjoyable to be backstage with Robin in April 2018 at the National Association of Broadcasters (NAB) Show in Las Vegas where she was presented their Distinguished Service Award.
 Her name is now included among those on the impressive list of recipients to be honored with the NAB’s highest honor, including: Edward R. Murrow, Bob Hope, Lowell Thomas, Walter Cronkite, President Ronald Reagan, Dick Clark, Barbara Walters, Bob Schieffer, Mary Tyler Moore, Oprah Winfrey and Michael J. Fox.

 Everybody’s Got Something by Robin Roberts & Veronica Chambers (Grand Central Publishing, 2014)